164 World Languages

 - Albanian: An Indo-European language spoken primarily in Albania and Kosovo and by the Albanian diaspora worldwide.
 Albanian has two primary dialect groups, Gheg and Tosk.

-- American Sign Language (ASL): ASL is the primary sign language used by deaf and hearing-impaired people in the United States and Canada.
+- American Sign Language: ASL is the primary sign language used by deaf and hearing-impaired people in the United States and Canada.
 ASL is a complete, complex language that employs signs made by moving the hands combined with facial expressions and postures of the body.
 It has its own unique rules of grammar and syntax.

 - Amharic: It is a Semitic language and the official language of Ethiopia.
 The script for Amharic, called Ge’ez, is one of the oldest alphabets still in use in the world.